shairamore/Object-Size-Measurement/README.md

 # Object-Size-Measurement

 This project is based on Object Detection using Python Libraries (mainly OpenCV).
-In the project, we will be capturing a live image using a camera and the Python code will produce an image with the measurements of the objects present in that image.
+In the project, a live image will be captured using a camera and the Python code will produce an image with the measurements of the objects present in that image.